Carlos Gómez: Milwaukee Brewers

 On November 6, 2009, Gómez was traded to the Milwaukee Brewers in exchange for J. J. Hardy and $250,000.

 In 2011, Gómez led all NL outfielders in range factor, at 2.97, and tied for the NL lead in fielding percentage for outfielders, at 1.000.
-On July 20, 2011, Gómez fractured his collarbone when he made a diving catch in shallow center field.
-He returned for the rest of the season in September.
-During the 2011 postseason, Gómez hit .357, with 1 home run and 2 RBIs.
+On July 20, 2011, Gómez fractured his collarbone when he made a diving catch in shallow center field but returned for the rest of the season in September.
+During the 2011 postseason, Gómez hit .357, with a home run and 2 RBI.

 In 2012, Gómez started the season platooning with Nyjer Morgan and Norichika Aoki in center field, but eventually Gómez got more starting playing time.
-Gómez ended up having the best season of his major league career at that point.
-Gómez had career highs with a .260 batting average, .305 on-base percentage, 19 home runs, and 37 stolen bases in the 2012 season.
+Gómez ended up having one of the best seasons of his major league career at that point with career highs in a .260 batting average, .305 on-base percentage, 19 home runs, and 37 stolen bases in the 2012 season.

-Prior to the 2013 season, Gómez signed a 3-year, $24 million extension with the Brewers.
+Prior to the 2013 season, Gómez signed a three-year, $24 million extension with the Brewers.

 Gómez started the 2013 season as the Brewers' starting center fielder, though he struggled early, batting only .162 after the first couple of weeks.
-After that, Gómez went on a tear, getting 3 hits in each of the next three games, raising his average back up to .300 just a week later.
+But since then, Gómez went on a tear, getting three hits in each of the next three games, raising his average back up to .300 just a week later.
 Gómez was named National League Player of the Week for his efforts, the third time he had won the award.
-Gómez was named to his first All-Star team.
-Mariano Rivera retired him to end the 8th inning in his last all-star game.

-On September 26, Gómez was suspended for one game for his role in an on-field altercation during a game on September 25 against the Atlanta Braves.
-In the game, Gómez hit a home run, and as he trotted around the bases, shouted at Braves pitcher Paul Maholm for apparently throwing at Gómez in an earlier game.
+Gómez was also named to his first All-Star team.
+Mariano Rivera retired him to end the eighth inning in his last All-Star Game.
+On September 26, Gómez was suspended for one game for his role in an on-field altercation during a game a day prior against the Atlanta Braves.
+In that game, Gómez hit a home run, while trotting around the bases, he shouted at Braves pitcher Paul Maholm for apparently throwing at Gómez in an earlier game.
 As Gómez reached home plate, Braves catcher Brian McCann deliberately stood between Gómez and home plate, blocking him, which sparked a brief brawl between the two teams.

-Gómez's 2013 season was the best of his major league career, attaining career highs in practically every offensive category: a .284 batting average, .338 on-base percentage, 27 doubles, 10 triples, 24 home runs, 80 runs scored, 73 RBIs, and 40 stolen bases.
+Gómez's 2013 season was the best of his major league career, attaining career highs in practically every offensive category: a .284 batting average, .338 on-base percentage, 27 doubles, 10 triples, 24 home runs, 80 runs scored, 73 RBI, and 40 stolen bases in 147 games.
 He led the National League in power-speed number (30.0).
-Gómez had a spectacular season defensively as well, leading the league in defensive putouts, as well as taking away five potential home runs.
-Gómez finished 3rd in the National League in Wins Above Replacement (WAR). he won the NL Gold Glove Award for center field, becoming the first Brewer to win the award since Robin Yount in 1982.
+Gómez had a spectacular season defensively as well, leading the league in defensive putouts, as well as taking away at least four potential home runs.
+Gómez finished third in the National League in Wins Above Replacement (WAR).
+He also won the NL Gold Glove Award for center field, becoming the first Brewer to win the award since Robin Yount in 1982.